 - In a small bowl, whisk together sugar and eggs 2-3 minutes, until the mixture is slightly lighter in color and until they pass the ribbon test (when you lift the whisk the mixture should stream down evenly in “ribbons.”
 If you rub the mixture between your fingers, it shouldn’t be gritty.)
 Set aside.

-- In a medium bowl, whisk together the dry ingredients–almond flour, cocoa, baking soda, and salt.
+- In a medium bowl, whisk together the dry ingredients–almond flour, cocoa, baking powder, and salt.

 - When the melted chocolate mixture has cooled slightly, stir in the egg/sugar mixture into the saucepan of melted chocolate.
-Whisk until smooth.
-Stir in vanilla and mix in.
+Stir in vanilla and mix until smooth.